-Proportionally more women in lower paying jobs then men
+Proportionally more women in lower paying jobs than men

-The graph shows probability distribution.
+The figure shows probability distribution.
 A probability density shows the probability that a variable takes a certain value and combined probabilities always equals one.

-The graph shows probability distribution by sectors.
+The figure shows probability distribution by sectors.
 A probability density shows the probability that a variable takes a certain value and combined probabilities always equals one.

 About unadjusted gender pay gap